-To start a network connection, use the default cellular module of the computer (using cell_mgmt interface to verify which module is selected by default if the computer supports multiple modules).
+To start a network connection, use the default cellular module of the computer (If the computer supports multiple modules, use the cell mgmt interface command to verify the default module that is selected).

-If you run the cell_mgmt start command with the APN, Username, Password, and PIN, all the configurations will be written into the configuration file /etc/moxa-cellular-utils/moxa-cellular-utils.conf.
+If you run the cell\mgmt start command with the Username, Password, and PIN, all the configurations will be written into the configuration file /etc/moxa-cellular-utils/moxa-cellular-utils.conf.